All Episodes

 Either the FBI or the DOJ.

-Is there any evidence whatsoever that Russia that the Trump campaign colluded with Russia to impact this election?
+Is there any evidence whatsoever that Russia, that the Trump campaign colluded with Russia to impact this election?

-Do we uh uh because I've never seen it.
+Because I've never seen it.

 There's been no published reports of it.